 Mucus consists mainly of water and a gel-forming molecule called mucin.
-It also contains antimicrobials and other molecules.
 The body uses mucus to protect tissues, remove particles, and prevent infections.

-Many health issues can lead to a buildup of mucus, drawing a person’s attention to this key bodily fluid.
+Many health issues can lead to a mucus buildup, drawing a person’s attention to this key bodily fluid.
 Most healthy people never notice that they are continually producing and swallowing it.

 Below, learn what mucus is, how it forms, and what causes a buildup.
 We also explore tips for clearing it and when to contact a doctor.